The Unforgiven (2005 film): Plot

-Lee Seung-young is a new recruit in the South Korean military who finds that his commanding officer, Sergeant Yoo Tae-jeong is an old school friend.
-Yoo looks after Lee, and tries to help the stubborn and contrary youngster adjust to the strict hierarchies and harshness of military life.
-As time passes, Lee's resistance wears down, and he finds himself understanding, and even becoming more like the superior officers he previously struggled against.
+Lee Seung-young is a new recruit in the South Korean military who serves under commanding officer Sergeant Yoo Tae-jeong, an old school friend.
+Yoo looks after Lee, and tries to help the stubborn and contrarian youngster adjust to the strict hierarchies and harshness of military life.
+As time passes, Lee's resistance wears down, and he finds himself understanding and even becoming more like the superior officers he previously struggled against.
 Matters come to a head when he is given command of Heo Ji-hoon, a slovenly newcomer whose constant incompetence tests Lee's patience, and eventually forces him to act.